 Membership and registration is required, and enrollment is limited.
-Class descriptions appear below.
+Class descriptions below.

-Two Great Book courses are being offered through OLLI-USF during the 2018 Winter session – February 2nd through March 23:
+Two Great Books courses are being offered through OLLI USF during the 2018 Fall session.

 GREAT BOOKS ROUNDTABLE:

-COURSE TITLE: Great Books Roundtable: Classic to Contemporary
+COURSE TITLE: Great Books Roundtable: Drama, Short Stories and a Little Poetry

 COURSE INSTRUCTOR: Kevin Chittim

 COURSE TITLE: Great Books Roundtable: Rereading the Western Canon of Classics in Literature and Philosophy, Series 5